Mikhail Nesterov: Later years

-In 1905, after the Revolution began, he joined the Union of the Russian People, an extreme right-wing nationalist party that supported the Tsar.
+In 1905, after the Revolution began, he joined the Union of the Russian People, an extreme right-wing and antisemitic nationalist party that supported the Tsar.
 As a result, he was in some danger after the October Revolution.
 In 1918, he moved to Armavir, where he became ill and was unable to work.
 He returned to Moscow in 1920 and was forced to give up religious painting, although he continued to work on his Saint Sergius series in private.
 From then until his death, he painted mostly portraits; notably Ivan Ilyin, Ivan Pavlov, Otto Schmidt, Sergei Yudin, Alexey Shchusev and Vera Mukhina.

 In 1938, toward the end of the Great Purge, his son-in-law, Vladimir Schroeter, a prominent lawyer, was accused of being a spy and shot.
 His daughter was sent to a prison camp in Zhambyl, where she was brutally interrogated before being released.
-He was also arrested and held for two weeks at Butyrka Prison.
+He was also arrested and held for two weeks at Butyrka prison.

 In 1941, he was awarded the Stalin Prize for his portrait of Pavlov (created in 1935).
 It was one of the first given to an artist.
 Shortly after, he received the Order of the Red Banner of Labour.
 As the war progressed, his health and financial situation deteriorated rapidly.
 He had a stroke while working on his painting "Autumn in the Village" and died at Botkin Hospital.

 His unfinished memoirs, which he had begun in 1926, were published later that year under the title "Bygone Days".
 In 1962, he was honored with a postage stamp.
-In 1996, his likeness appeared on the 50 Ural franc banknote and, in 2015, a monument to him was unveiled at the Bashkir Nesterov art museum in Ufa.
+In 1996, his likeness appeared on the 50 Ural franc banknote and, in 2015, a monument to him was unveiled at the Bashkir Nesterov Art Museum in Ufa.